Aronnax9000/Vega816/README.md

-# Vega 816 SMP
+# Vega BB816 SMP
-A Multiprocessor Implementation of the Kohlbecker 65816 Breakout Board
+A Multiprocessed Implementation of the Kohlbecker 65816 Breakout Board.

+Adrien Kohlbecker has developed a breakout circuit board for the WDC 65C816 microprocessor.
+The breakout board preserves and exposes all of the 65C816's control, address, and data lines.
+Almost all signals (except VDA and VPA) are provided on a convenient row of breakout pins, and the exceptions are exposed in labeled traces on the PCB.

+The goal of the Vega project is to apply the Kohlbecker breakout board in a multiple-processor environment, supporting up to four 65C816 CPUs, but with a view towards providing a generally useful bus mastering interface upon which a community of 65XX aware devices might operate.

 Two kinds of multiprocessing concurrency:
 * Time-slice multiprocessing